 Attorney for Youth Diversion Program (YDP) in Pasco County, FL

-If you received a notice that the case is not eligible for PCSO’s Youth Diversion Program, then contact an experienced juvenile defense attorney at Sammis Law Firm.
-Our attorneys can contact the State Attorney’s Office to explain problems the prosecutor might have prosecuting the case or other reasons not to file a petition.
+If you received a notice that the case is not eligible for PCSO’s Youth Diversion Program or want to contest the accusation on the merits, then contact an experienced juvenile defense attorney in New Port Richey, FL, at Sammis Law Firm.

 - the child is actually innocent of the crime;